-The Board held that the Intermediary's exclusion of the observation bed and swing bed days was not proper.
+The Board held that the Intermediary's exclusion of the observation bed days in the available bed count used in determining the Provider's eligibility for DSH reimbursement was not proper.
 The Board observed that §1886(d)(5)(F) of the Act considers three factors in determining a hospital's qualifications for the DSH adjustment: whether the Provider's location is urban or rural; the number of patient days; and the number of beds.
-The Board noted that there was no dispute that the Provider in these cases was located in an urban area and that the only issue under dispute was the number of available bed days.
-However, the statute does not define the meaning of "bed" in the DSH context; rather, the regulation at 42 CFR 412.106(a)(1)(i), by reference to §412.105(b), lists the beds to be included in the calculation.
+The Board noted that there was no dispute that the Provider in this case was located in an urban area and that the only issue under dispute was the number of available bed days.
+However, the statute does not define the meaning of "bed" in the DSH context.
+Rather, the regulation at 42 CFR 412.106(a)(1)(i), by reference to §412.105(b), sets forth the beds to be included in the calculation.